zimbatm/nix-experiments/fetch/README.md

 * ideally, the user can select build-time or eval-time as an independent attribute.
 * all fetchers should look like derivations even if they are eval-time
+* support for mirrors
-* use SRI hashes everywhere
+* empty SRI hash should default to AAAAAA...

 Hopefully one day this will be available in nixpkgs.